mooreniemi/mooreniemi.github.io/_posts/2024-07-07-forget-color-in-async-what-about-contention-in-a-global-runtime.md

+---
+layout: post
+title: forget color in async, what about contention in a global runtime
+date: 2024-07-07 14:21 -0400
+---

 There's a now famous [rant](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) on async I read some years ago before I worked with async much.
 My main